josh-hernandez-exe/dice-distro/README.md

 5:  29.17 % |==========================================================
 6:  29.17 % |==========================================================
 ```
+**Note**: Since this program enumerates the dice outcome, you need "another" die to reroll.
+Since each reroll can be thought of as a new independent die roll.
+The real calculation just rolls all the indpendent dice needed,
+looks at the first one, if the condition is met, then keep that (regarless of the other die results).
+If it didn't keep the value, it looks at the next die and apply the condition,
+and repeats until there are no more dice in the pool.
+A limitation to the design is that you have to predetermine the max amount of rerolls.
+This program cannot indefinitely reroll conditionally.
+An example condition that is *not* possible is, "Roll a D6, reroll so long as the result is 3."

 ### Conditional Rerolling with Multiple Dice
 Roll two D6 and sum their values.
 If the value is equal to or greater than 7, keep the value.